 TGbe editor: Please modify this subclause as shown below:

+[CID 1027, 1818, 2301, 1696, 3203]During multi-link setup, if the AP of an AP MLD includes a BSS Max Idle Period element in the (Re)Association Response frame, then the value carried in the Max Idle Period field is applied at the MLD level.
+The value chosen by the AP MLD is the value that it will use in making disassociation decisions based on the timeout value carried in this field.
+An AP MLD may provide different BSS Max Idle Period values for different non-AP MLDs.

-[CID 1027, 1818, 2301, 1696, 3203][CID 3321, 1635]A STA of a non-AP MLD may send at least one protected or unprotected keepalive frame per BSSMaxIdlePeriod, as indicated in the Idle Options subfield.
+[CID 3321, 1635]At least one STA affiliated with a non-AP MLD shall send at least one keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSS Max Idle Period if the non-AP MLD wants to avoid getting disassociated from the AP MLD due to nonreceipt of frames.
+A keepalive frame can be protected or unprotected as indicated in the Idle Options subfield.
 When a STA of a non-AP MLD transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.

-[3203]The Max Idle Period subfield of the BSS Max Idle Period element indicates the time period during which a non-AP MLD can refrain from transmitting frames on any setup link to the AP MLD, with whom it has performed multi-link setup, without causing a tear down of the multi-link setup.
-A non-AP MLD is considered inactive if the AP MLD has not received a Data frame, PS-Poll frame, or Management frame (protected or unprotected as specified in this paragraph) of a frame exchange sequence initiated by the non-AP MLD on any setup link for a time period greater than or equal to the time specified by the Max Idle Period subfield.
-If the Idle Options subfield requires protected keepalive frames, then the AP MLD may [CID 2090, 1108]tear down the multi-link setup with the non-AP MLD if no protected frames are received from any STA of the non-AP MLD for a duration of BSSMaxIdlePeriod.
-If the Idle Options subfield allows unprotected or protected keepalive frames, then the AP MLD may [CID 2090, 1108]tear down the multi-link setup with the non-AP MLD if no protected or unprotected frames with 48-bit TA and RA fields are received from any STA of the non-AP MLD for a duration of BSSMaxIdlePeriod.
+[3203]A non-AP MLD is considered inactive if the AP MLD has not received a Data frame, PS-Poll frame, or Management frame (protected or unprotected as specified in this paragraph) of a frame exchange sequence initiated by the non-AP MLD on any setup link for a time period greater than or equal to the time specified by the Max Idle Period subfield.
+If the Idle Options subfield requires protected keepalive frames, then the AP MLD may [CID 2090, 1108]disassociate the non-AP MLD if no protected frames are received from any STA of the non-AP MLD for a duration of BSS Max Idle Period.
+If the Idle Options subfield allows unprotected or protected keepalive frames, then the AP MLD may [CID 2090, 1108]disassociate the non-AP MLD if no protected or unprotected frames with 48-bit TA and RA fields are received from any STA of the non-AP MLD for a duration of BSS Max Idle Period.

-NOTE—The AP MLD can tear down or deauthenticate the non-AP MLD at any time for other reasons even if the non-AP MLD satisfies the keepalive frame transmission requirements.
+NOTE—The AP MLD can disassociate or deauthenticate the non-AP MLD at any time for other reasons even if the non-AP MLD satisfies the keepalive frame transmission requirements.

 BSS Max Idle Period element[3203]